Takazudo/jQuery.LazyJaxDavis/demos/applied/index.md

 ---
 layout: default
-title: Top page
+title: Introduction
 ---

 ## Introduction

-jQuery.LazyJaxDavis is a url router for static websites using htlm5's history API.
+jQuery.LazyJaxDavis is a url router for static websites.
+This makes location changes dynamic using htlm5's history API.

 ### What jQuery.LazyJaxDavis is for?

 Do you usually use history API?
 It's... pushState, replaceState or something like that.

-If you are a developer of JavaScript web applications - and the web app which you work in are pretty challenging, the answer may be "Yes".
-But in most of the cases it must be "No", I guess.
-And, when you create static websites which are - for example, a corporate site, a weblog, or something which are not web applications, it is pretty rare to use history API, I think.
+If you are a developer of JavaScript web applications - and the web apps which you work in are challenging, the answer may be "Yes".
+But in most of the cases it must be "No" because we need to support old browsers which do not support history API yet.
+And, when you create static websites which are like - for example, a corporate site, a weblog, or something which is not a web app, it is pretty rare to use history API, I guess.

 But, don't you want to make your websites more dynamic and better for user experience with history API?
-It sounds hard but it's easy - if you use jQuery.LazyJaxDavis. jQuery.LazyJaxDavis gives you simple API to make it possible.
+It sounds hard.
+But I want to say that it's easy! - if you use jQuery.LazyJaxDavis. jQuery.LazyJaxDavis gives you simple API to make it possible.

-jQuery.LazyJaxDavis provide easy APIs for static websites.
+jQuery.LazyJaxDavis provides nice APIs for static websites development.

 ### Hey, what about the old browser like IE

 New browsers has no problem about history API.
-But, we need to support them, of course.
+But, we need to support old browsers like Internet Explorer 9 or less, of course.
 So do we need to give up using history API?
 The answer is "No".

-jQuery.LazyJaxDavis does not provide dynamic features to the browsers which don't have history API features.
+jQuery.LazyJaxDavis does not provide features to the browsers which don't have history API features.
 This just ignores those browsers.
 And this bring cool features to the browsers which support history API.

 ### How does it work?

-This website is a document of jQuery.LazyJaxDavis but also a demo of it.
+This website is a document of jQuery.LazyJaxDavis but also its demo.
-Try clicking left navigations or links in this page.
-You'll see what jQuery.LazyJaxDavis does... if you use a browser which supports history API.
+Try clicking left navigations in this page.
+You'll see what jQuery.LazyJaxDavis does if you use a browser which supports history API.

+If your browser does not support the history API, nothing happens.
+Just a location change occurs.

 ### How can I use this?